supphawit/grandmasomsri/README.md

 ```
 If you update your package it will take about 5-10 minutes to update your package.

-you can upgrade your package by run this command:
+you can upgrade your package by following this command:
 ```
 $ pip install grandmasomsri --upgrade
 ```